Sadikasadhi/.net-technology/README.md

 OUTPUT:<br>
 ![image](https://user-images.githubusercontent.com/97940468/154416346-aab9b949-daaf-48d4-b745-2c70aead6524.png)
 <br>

-2. C# Program to check whether the entered number is an Amicable Number or Not. using System;
+9. C# program to check whether the entered number is an Amicable Number or Not. using System;

 namespace AmicableNumber